-Have you been eyeing those adorable baby chicks at the farm store for years now, but are hesitant to bring them home because you have a few unanswered questions?
+Have you been eyeing those adorable baby chicks at the farm store for years now but are hesitant to bring them home because you have a few unanswered questions?
 What supplies do I need?
-How long do they need a heat?
+How long do they need heat?
 When can they be outside?

 We have been very successful at hatching and raising chicks for many years.
 You can be too!

-It is very rewarding to watch your chicks grow and prosper into full grown chickens.
+It is gratifying to watch your chicks grow and prosper into full-grown chickens.